-If applied wisely, it multiplies your chances of having more stories accepted for publication.
+You can query multiple travel story ideas once you know an editor.
+If applied wisely, presenting multiple travel story ideas in one query letter multiplies your chances of having more stories accepted for publication.

-Let’s backtrack for a moment.
 When you’re starting out as a travel writer, I recommend that you pitch only one idea at a time in each query letter.
 In the beginning you need to get to know the editors and give them a chance to get to know you and your work.
+You can't throw too much at them until they know and trust you.

 But sending out one query at a time is like a retail business offering only one product to a customer in each visit.
 The retail business wouldn’t last very long with this approach!

-It’s more profitable to offer multiple products with each customer visit.
+It’s more profitable for the business to offer multiple products with each customer visit.
 And, it’s better for the customer, too.

-In a similar way, as a freelance writer you are offering multiple products to an editor with one query letter.
-Some writers may look at this as a radical approach, but it’s not any different than the retail store described above.
+In a similar way, as a freelance writer you can offer multiple products (travel story ideas) to an editor in one query letter.
+Some writers may look at this as a radical approach, but it’s not any different than the retail store example described above.

-Offering multiple story ideas in one pitch, to editors who know your work, is good for the writer from a profit and efficiency standpoint.
-It’s also good for the editor who wastes less time and can plan out his editorial calendar with your stories.
+Offering multiple travel story ideas in one pitch - to editors who know your work - is good for the writer from a profit and efficiency standpoint.
+It’s also good for the editor who wastes less time and can better plan out the editorial calendar with your stories.

-Once an editor is accepting your stories consistently, it’s a good sign that the editor likes your work.
+Once an editor has started publishing your stories consistently, it’s a good sign that the editor likes your work.
 At this point you can start sending the editor two or more story ideas in the same query letter.

 I’ve struck the jackpot a few times with this form of multiple submissions.

-In one instance early in my writing career, I had established a solid rapport with an editor over the course of a year of writing articles for him, even meeting with him when I was in London on a travel assignment.
+In one instance early in my writing career, I had established a solid rapport with an editor over the course of a year of writing articles for him.
+I even met with him when I was in London on a travel assignment.

-One day I was in a hurry, and I pitched this editor a list of eight stories.
+One day I was in a hurry and I pitched this editor a list of eight stories.
 I didn’t even elaborate on each idea.
 I just wrote down a list of titles and fired them off, asking if any of them looked like a good fit for his magazine.
+(It was a lazy approach!)

-More recently, I had an experience where I submitted six story ideas to an editor, and got all six accepted.
-It sure beats writing six separate query letters!
+More recently, I had an experience where I submitted six travel story ideas to an editor, and got all six accepted.
+Knowing how much work goes into a query letter, this approach sure beats writing six separate query letters!

 Generally, I’d recommend that you pitch fewer stories than in the two examples above.
 Pitching too many stories is likely to overwhelm the editor.
 But even here, there are exceptions.

-Before I wrote this article, I polled my editors about how they felt about receiving multiple story ideas in one pitch.
+Before I wrote this article, I polled my editors and asked how they felt about receiving multiple travel story ideas in one pitch.
 They uniformly agreed that multiple submissions were fine.

 Carla Banning, editor of Lost Treasure magazine says, “I don’t mind receiving multiple story ideas in a query letter as long as they are concise”.